 Thickwood Heights School's 4 older portables are in very poor condition.
-The modernization would replace these and revitalize a tired core which is 43 years old and beyond its life expectancy.
+The modernization would replace these and revitalize a worn out core which is 44 years old and beyond its life expectancy.
+This school has the office located in the core which provides safety concerns over control of access to the site.